GOP Sen. Thad Cochran to step down April 1

 "I regret my health has become an ongoing challenge," Cochran said in a statement.
 "I intend to fulfill my responsibilities and commitments to the people of Mississippi and the Senate through the completion of the 2018 appropriations cycle, after which I will formally retire from the U.S. Senate."

 Cochran's announcement means Mississippi will now have two Senate seats up for grabs in November.
 It comes the week after conservative firebrand state Sen. Chris McDaniel -- who unsuccessfully challenged Cochran in a 2014 primary -- announced he'd take on Sen. Roger Wicker in this year's GOP primary.

-Neither McDaniel nor a campaign aide immediately returned CNN calls and texts asking whether he will now shift to the race to replace Cochran.
+Whoever wins the seat currently held by Cochran will finish out the term, which ends in 2020.

+Following Cochran's announcement, McDaniel thanked him for his service and said all options are on the table regarding his political future and whether that would change, given the retirement announcement.

 Republican Gov. Phil Bryant will appoint a replacement for Cochran to hold the seat until a November special election.
 A Mississippi Republican operative said an early list of names to watch as potential Bryant appointees includes state House Speaker Philip Gunn, Lt.
 Gov. Tate Reeves, secretary of state Delbert Hosemann, state auditor Stacey Pickering and agriculture commissioner Cindy Hyde-Smith.